iCaran/G/README.md

-# 6DOF RSS Manipulator Dynamics Calculator
+## Jacobian-Computation: Real-Time Dynamics for a 6DOF RSS Manipulator

-This project aims to efficiently compute the dynamics of a 6 degree-of-freedom (DOF) Revolute-Spherical-Spherical (RSS) robotic manipulator in real-time.
-Computing manipulator dynamics, which involve Jacobian matrices, is computationally intensive.
-This project leverages symbolic mathematics to simplify the Jacobian expressions upfront, enabling fast real-time dynamics calculations.

-## Background

-Controlling a sophisticated 6DOF robotic arm performing complex tasks requires solving its dynamics swiftly.
-However, computing Jacobian matrices symbolically is challenging due to their large size and complexity.
-This project uses GiNaC, a C++ symbolic manipulation library, to simplify the Jacobian expressions derived from the manipulator's kinematic model.

-## Getting Started

-1. Provide the manipulator's kinematic model (links, joints etc.) as MATLAB code.
+This repository houses a C++ implementation for calculating the real-time dynamics of a 6DOF RSS (Rotational Spherical Spherical) manipulator using symbolic computation with GiNaC.

+### Introduction

+Controlling a complex robotic arm with six degrees of freedom requires efficient computation of its dynamics.
+This project focuses on simplifying and solving the symbolic Jacobian matrices, which are crucial yet computationally intensive components for real-time control.

+### Overview

+The workflow involves the following steps:

+1. **User Input:** Provide MATLAB code describing the manipulator's structure, including its base, top, and inverse kinematics.
-2. The MATLAB code is manually converted to C++ compatible with GiNaC.
+2. **Conversion:** Manually convert the MATLAB code into C++ code compatible with GiNaC, a powerful library for symbolic mathematics. ([https://www.ginac.de/](https://www.ginac.de/))

-3. GiNaC is used to simplify the symbolic expressions for the Jacobians.
+3. **Simplification:** GiNaC simplifies the complex symbolic expressions, significantly accelerating real-time computations.

-4. Real-time dynamics calculation uses the simplified expressions.
-Results are saved to output.txt.
+4. **Dynamics Calculation:** Once simplified, the Jacobian matrices are computed and solved quickly, with results saved to `output.txt`.

-## Technology

-- GiNaC: Powerful symbolic expression manipulation and simplification.
-- C++: Language for implementing kinematics/dynamics algorithms and GiNaC integration.

-## Contributors
+### Behind the Scenes

+This project is a collaborative effort:

+* **Mathematical Research and MATLAB Kinematics:** Provided by Himanshu Varshney, PhD student at ISM Dhanbad's Robotics Lab. ([https://www.linkedin.com/in/himanshu-varshney/](https://www.linkedin.com/in/himanshu-varshney/))
+* **GiNaC Implementation and C++ Coding:** Developed by Karan Pratap Shaw.

+### Project Structure

+The repository contains the following files:

+* **matlab:** Contains the original MATLAB code for the manipulator's structure and inverse kinematics.
+* **G.cpp, G.h, G.txt:** Files related to the GiNaC implementation for the Jacobian matrix.
+* **G_Jacobian.cpp, G_Jacobian.h:** Files for computing the Jacobian matrix using GiNaC.
+* **Gsolve.cpp:** Solves the simplified Jacobian expressions and outputs the results to `output.txt`.
+* **R.cpp, R.h, R.o:** Files for the rotation matrices.
+* **base.cpp, base.h, base.o:** Files for the manipulator's base.
+* **inv_kine_sym.cpp, inv_kine_sym.h, inv_kine_sym.o:** Files for the inverse kinematics calculations.
+* **jacobian.cpp, jacobian.h, jacobian.py:** Files for the Jacobian matrix calculations.
+* **solve.cpp, solve_expressions.cpp, solved.cpp, solver.cpp:** Files related to solving the equations.
+* **struc.cpp, struc.h, struc.o:** Files for the manipulator's structure.
+* **test.cpp:** Test file for the code.
+* **top.cpp, top.h, top.o:** Files for the manipulator's top.
+* **output.txt:** File containing the calculated Jacobian values.

+### Getting Started

+1. **Install GiNaC:** Follow the instructions on the GiNaC website ([https://www.ginac.de/](https://www.ginac.de/)) to install the library.
+2. **Compile the code:** Use a C++ compiler to compile the code.
+3. **Run the code:** Execute the compiled code to calculate the Jacobian matrix and output the results to `output.txt`.

+### Contributions

+Feel free to contribute to the repository with suggestions, improvements, or bug fixes.
+You can also reach out to Karan Pratap Shaw or Santanu Basu Ray for any questions or discussions.

+### Acknowledgements

-- [Himanshu Varshney](https://www.linkedin.com/in/himanshu-varshney/) (Senior Research Fellow @ ISM Dhanbad): Provided manipulator kinematic and dynamic model and code and MATLAB code.
-The credits to the research and mathematics of this project goes directly to him
+This project wouldn't have been possible without the valuable contributions of [Himanshu Varshney](https://www.linkedin.com/in/himanshu-varshney/) (Senior Research Fellow @ ISM Dhanbad): Provided manipulator kinematic and dynamic model and code and MATLAB code.
+The credits to the research and mathematics of this project goes solely and directly to him.
-- Karan Pratap Shaw: Implemented GiNaC integration and C++ code.

-## Usage

-Build the C++ code and provide input parameters to compute real-time dynamics values.
-Contact maintainers for guidance.

-## Future Work

-- Implement MATLAB to C++/GiNaC converter.
-- Optimize real-time dynamics computation further.
-- Expand to different manipulator architectures.

-Let me know if any part of the README needs more clarification or expansion.
-The goal is to provide a high-level overview of the project for new visitors.
+Only the GiNaC implementation was done by me

+### License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.